 There’s always doom and gloom in the news around climate change, often rightfully so.
 While I believe most of the onus is on governments and companies, there are still things every traveler can do to make a difference within the system we have.

 Aviation contributes hugely to carbon emissions, and for all sorts of reasons, it is a challenge to make it environmentally friendly right now.

 Not every flight emits the same levels of carbon, however.
-This means that we, as travellers, can choose a less polluting flight and make a difference.
+This means that we, as travellers, can choose a less polluting flight.